 - The complex relationship of varying risks over time in different risk groups at baseline may lead to uncertainty for accurate outcome prediction.

-A range of study design and analysis options were evaluated for their ability to detect differences in treatment for time to MACE.
+- A range of study design and analysis options were evaluated for their ability to detect differences in treatment for time to MACE.
 Design options included studies that were enriched for high-risk patients.

-Various metrics were derived from 1000 simulated studies including probability of success, study duration and sample size.
+- Various metrics were derived from simulated studies including probability of success, study duration and sample size.

-Studies enriched with high-risk patients resulted in smaller sample size or duration.
+- Studies enriched with high-risk patients resulted in smaller sample size or duration.

-The analysis approach had minimal impact on study power when Hb levels were well controlled.
+- The analysis approach had minimal impact on study power when Hb levels were well controlled.